- SUPPORT US

 - Drop in full day: $75 (additional $20 on Thursdays for BKB Rock Climbing)

 - A 10% discount will be applied when enrolling in more than one week of camp.

 |8:30 – 9:00am||Welcome Circle Time|

 |9:00am – 12:00pm||Special Weekly Subject with a half hour snack recess (End Half Day)|

 |12:00 – 1:00pm||Lunch and Recess|

 Daily Afternoon Activities

 |Mondays:||Walk to Skinner Park and Sprinklers after lunch until 3pm|

 |Tuesdays:||Walk to The Roosevelt Branch Chicago Public Library (1101 W Taylor Street)|

-All campers staying for the whole day are required to bring a sack lunch including a morning and afternoon snack; as well as proper attire for each afternoon activity.
-Please bring tie dye items from home, sunscreen, and water play clothing Monday to leave at school all week.
+All campers staying for the whole day are required to bring a sack lunch including a water bottle, morning and afternoon snack; as well as proper attire for each afternoon activity.
+Please bring a change of clothes, sunscreen, towel and water play clothing Monday to leave at school all week.